 Denier: 100D

-What we like: Bombproof shell, fantastic detail work.
+What we like: Bombproof shell with fantastic detail work.

 What we don’t: Very expensive.

-For the toughest alpine conditions—think piercing wind, driving rain, sleet, and snow—you won’t find a tougher shell than the Arc’teryx Alpha SV.
-The jacket sits at the very top of the Arc’teryx lineup in both weather resistance (the SV is for "severe weather") and price, and its performance while ski touring and mountaineering has not disappointed.
-Arc’teryx recently updated the jacket with Gore’s latest “Most Rugged” Pro construction and a RECCO reflector with only a minimal increase in weight.
-Given the strong 100-denier build (the most substantial on our list), it’s impressive that the Alpha SV is only 2 ounces heavier than the Beta AR above and slightly less packable.
-Nor is it lacking in features: you get pit zips, plenty of interior and exterior pockets, and trustworthy zippers.
+For the toughest alpine conditions—think piercing wind, driving rain, sleet, and snow—you won't find a tougher shell than the Arc'teryx Alpha SV.
+This jacket sits at the very top of the Arc'teryx lineup in terms of both weather resistance (the SV means "severe weather") and price, and its performance while ski touring and mountaineering does not disappoint.
+Arc'teryx updated the jacket last year with Gore's latest "Most Rugged" Pro construction and a Recco reflector with only a minimal increase in weight.
+Given the strong 100-denier build (the most substantial on our list), it's impressive that the Alpha SV is less than an ounce heavier than the Beta AR above and only slightly less packable.
+It's also not lacking in features: You get pit zips, plenty of interior and exterior pockets, and trustworthy zippers.

-There is literally nothing negative we can say about the Alpha SV’s weather protection or durability, but its high price is a significant downside.
-That $900 is an eye-popping total, and for the average backcountry explorer, the Alpha SV’s tank-like construction is more than you’ll ever need.
-Moreover, you do lose out on hand warmer pockets with the alpine-focused design.
-In the end, you can certainly save money and weight with an alternative like the Beta AR above, but if you’re looking for an iconic mountain hardshell that can handle some of the world’s worst weather, this is it...
+There is literally nothing negative we can say about the Alpha SV's weather protection or durability, but it's realistically overkill for a lot of folks.
+The $900 price tag is eye-wateringly steep, and for the average backcountry explorer, the Alpha SV's tank-like construction is more than you'll ever need.
+Moreover, you do lose out on hand pockets with the alpine-focused design.
+In the end, you can certainly save money and weight with an alternative like the Beta AR above, but if you're looking for an iconic mountain hardshell that can handle some of the world's worst weather, this is it...
 Read in-depth review

 See the Men's Arc'teryx Alpha SV See the Women's Arc'teryx Alpha SV